 The mental health and other health-related services of substance abuse aftercare help recovering addicts manage or eliminate their target addiction and detox symptoms.
 Aftercare provides these health-related services by assessing any substance use and mental health problems of patients, testing for drugs and alcohol and infectious diseases in patients, providing medication services to patients, and educating patients on medical, mental health, and substance abuse.

 The primary home-related service of aftercare is making sure that patients have a stable and safe place to live during and after the rehab aftercare program.
 Home-related aftercare services also include making sure that patients have the connections that they need to the services that they need and the transportation to get to those services.

 The service of the purpose component of aftercare is to find recovering addicts a place to work.
 By helping addicts find a place to work, you are also helping them take care of their personal and family responsibilities.

 All of these services given to people in aftercare programs help build confidence in them.
 This, in turn, provides them with a sense of purpose.

 The community services that aftercare provides substance abuse patients with include feelings of love, belonging, and hope.
 Community substance abuse aftercare services also provide recovering addicts with social networks, healthier relationships with friends, and community involvement.

 New Directions for Women Substance Abuse Aftercare

 Aftercare is important to us here at New Directions for Women.
 That is why we provide so many forms of it.
 In fact, we here at New Directions for Women provide aftercare and follow-up to all of our patients.
 That’s right.
-Each and every one of our substance abuse aftercare patients receive periodic follow-ups after they leave our treatment facilities.
+Each and every one of our substance abuse aftercare patients receives periodic follow-ups after they leave our treatment center.